 Responding to changes in student expectation, teaching methods and campus life, the Precinct’s primary function is to enhance the student experience both educationally and socially.
 It’s aim is to help attract more students to the University, while improving student satisfaction in an extremely competitive market.

+The scheme co-locates the student union, student welfare services, shops and cafes that are currently distributed across the site around a single generous multi-purpose concourse.
+In so doing it will attract a critical mass of users to the heart of the campus, establishing a world class, vibrant student hub.
 The scheme also incorporates a mix of cutting-edge, digitally enabled learning environments and teaching spaces, media support facilities, music rehearsal rooms, and a small performance space.

-The inside is dominated by a central full-height top-lit asymmetrical concourse that contains retail and services functions and links seamlessly through to Fulton House.
+The inside is dominated by a central, full-height, top-lit asymmetrical concourse that contains retail and services functions and links seamlessly through to Fulton House.
 Three further storeys all overlook the concourse and house a wide variety of complementary functions.